-• Expect to submit an integrated resource plan to the MPSC by the end of 2022 followed by an all-source competitive solicitation request for capacity available in 2026.
+Expect to submit an integrated resource plan to the MPSC by the March 31, 2023 followed by an all-source competitive solicitation request for capacity available in 2026.
+The plan was delayed 90 days to allow portfolios and resulting resource adequacy to be analyzed in the context of the WRAP (Western Resource Adequacy Program) and to incorporate pricing impacts of the recently passed Inflation Reduction Act.